Stages of Relapse Worksheet

 AI IconToolbarShare ui

-Relapse can be triggered by various factors, including stress, exposure to environments and emotions associated with past use, inadequate support networks, poor self-care, and unresolved psychological issues.
+Relapse can be triggered by various factors, including stress, exposure to environments, and emotions associated with past use due to a drug and alcohol addiction that may have led to substance use disorders, inadequate support networks, poor self-care, and unresolved psychological issues.
 Recognizing these triggers is the first step in relapse prevention.

 Warning signs vary but commonly include: